yemifatodu/isreal-palestine-conflict-project/README.md

  The dataset used for this analysis was sourced from Kaggle, a reputable platform for datasets across various domains.
 The dataset contains comprehensive data spanning the years 2000 to 2023, capturing various aspects of the Israeli-Palestinian conflict, including incidents, casualties, geographical information, and more.

 ## My role as a Data Analyst
-As the Data Analyst for this project, at first I had to create an end-to-end file transition to Excel file type and my responsibilities included:
+As the Data Analyst for this project, at first, I had to create an end-to-end file transition to Excel file type and my responsibilities included:

  1. Conducting thorough data cleaning to ensure data accuracy and consistency.
 This involved removing outliers, handling missing values, and standardizing data formats.
 2. Performing in-depth statistical analysis to uncover patterns, trends, and correlations within the dataset.